Molly Creamer

-Mary Margaret “Molly” Creamer (born September 25, 1981) is a former professional basketball player who was drafted in the first round of the 2003 WNBA Draft by the New York Liberty.
+Mary Margaret “Molly” Creamer (born September 25, 1981) is a current Andover High School history teacher and a former professional basketball player who was drafted in the first round of the 2003 WNBA draft by the New York Liberty.
 She is the first player from the Patriot League to be drafted into the WNBA.

 A resident of Mendham Borough, New Jersey, Cramer played at West Morris Mendham High School.

 College

 Creamer helped Bucknell University women's basketball team qualify for its first ever NCAA Division I tournament in 2002.
 In her final college season she averaged 27.1 points per game (ppg), a then-Patriot League season record.
 When she left Bucknell, she had broken or shared 19 Patriot League records.